 As of June 2020

-Forest Trends has identified countries – most in tropical timber producing areas – which have enacted policies to restrict or prohibit the export of specific forest products, including raw logs and sawnwood.
+Forest Trends has identified countries – most in tropical timber producing areas – which are reported to have enacted policies to restrict or prohibit the export of specific forest products, including raw logs and sawnwood.
 Information on these Forest Product Export Restrictions (FPERs) are provided to the public in the below table.

 Forest product export restrictions range from comprehensive bans on all raw or crudely processed forest products, to more narrow, partial restrictions targeting certain types of timber, specific tree species, or distinct regions of harvest.
 In some countries, the wording of the FPER policies may be ambiguous or difficult to interpret.
 In some cases, government officials can grant exemptions under special circumstances.